Lucha Libre Mexico City: The Ultimate Expert Guide (2024)

 Dress comfortably and warm!
 The arena is chilly at night, the walls and floors are concrete and the seats are cold plastic.

-Jeans and a jacket with some easy to walk in shoes would be perfect attire for a Lucha Libre show.
+Jeans and a jacket with some easy to walk in shoes would be perfect attire for a this show.
 Avoid backpacks and opt for a crossbody bag in case of pickpockets.

-Lucha Libre is a must for anyone visiting Mexico City and alongside a hot air balloon ride over Teotihuacán, is one of my favourite things I’ve ever done in Mexico.
+Lucha Libre is a must for anyone visiting this city and alongside a hot air balloon ride over Teotihuacán, is one of my favourite things I’ve ever done in Mexico, and is something that really belongs on every CDMX itinerary.

-Whether you decide to go it alone or you decide to take a tour, this is one of the top things that make Mexico City worth visiting and adds another layer of flavour to an already incredible city.
+Whether you decide to go it alone or you decide to take a tour, this is one of the top things that make this city worth visiting and adds another layer of flavour to an already incredible city.